swilliams/swilliams.github.io/source/_posts/2016-05-15-introducing-gliphy.markdown

 The other big downside is that you're limited to the system font.
 So, San Francisco on iOS 9 and Helvetica Neue on older versions.
 I like those fonts just fine, but sometimes you need to switch it up.

 ## BNRDynamicTextManager
 I first came across [Big Nerd Ranch's](https://www.bignerdranch.com/) [BNRDynamicTextManager](https://github.com/bignerdranch/BNRDynamicTypeManager) library and found it to be pretty useful.
-You still have to wire up each control (or use subclasses), and you're still stuck with the system font, but it handled all the notification watching for you.
+You still have to wire up each field (or use subclasses), and you're still stuck with the system font, but it handled all the notification watching for you.
 Here's a sample:

 ```objc
 [[BNRDynamicTypeManager sharedInstance] watchLabel:label
                                          textStyle:UIFontTextStyleBody];
 ```

-The library was nice and small and easy to understand<sup id="fnref:2"><a href="#fn:2" rel="footnote">2</a></sup>, which got me thinking.
+The library was lightweight and easy to understand<sup id="fnref:2"><a href="#fn:2" rel="footnote">2</a></sup>, which got me thinking.

 ## Gliphy
 I decided to port BNRDynamicTextManager to Swift and see if I could add some functionality to it.
 Porting it wasn't a big deal, although I made a couple of changes to better match Swift's idioms.
+I then added a couple of nice features on top.

 **Big Feature 1 — Custom Fonts**<br />
-Then, I added parameters to the watcher methods to take a custom font:
+Watcher methods can take the name of a custom font:

 ```swift
 DynamicTypeManager.sharedInstance.watchLabel(titleLabel,
                                              textStyle: UIFontTextStyleTitle1,
                                              fontName: "MarkerFelt-Thin")
 ```
 This will apply the font size of the "Headline" style to your label, but keep the glorious MarkerFelt font.
+If the `fontName` is not associated with an installed font, it will fall back to the system font.

 **Big Feature 2 — Custom Styles**<br />
-iOS 7 brought us six text styles, and iOS 9 brought four more.
+iOS 7 brought us six text styles, and iOS 9 brought four more<sup id="fnref:3"><a href="#fn:3" rel="footnote">3</a></sup>.
 They cover a decent range of use cases, but sometimes you still want your own.
 You can do that with the `DynamicFontRegistry` class:

 ```swift
 // This could be in AppDelegate, some custom Theme class, or wherever